Ad Impression and Click Limiting

 Depending on other settings you may see waring icon ⚠ indicating that there is a problem with your settings.
 Hover the cursor over the icon to see the message.

 Click fraud is a type of fraud that occurs in pay-per-click (PPC) online advertising.
 Fraud occurs when a person, automated script or computer program imitates a legitimate user of a web browser, clicking on such an ad without having an actual interest in the target of the ad’s link.
-To prevent such frauds Ad Inserter Pro supports protection in cases where the number of clicks on some ad reaches a predefined limit.
+To prevent such frauds Ad Inserter Pro Freelancer and higher license types support protection in cases where the number of clicks on some ad reaches a predefined limit.

 You need to enable click fraud protection in the general plugin settings (tab ⚙, tab Tracking) and for every block that you would like to protect.